DrewGlover05/SOFE3370-Final-Project-Group-13/README.md

 3. Before running the code, ensure that the whole file path referenced.
 The excel file must be in the same folder as the Linear Regression Model.

 For Example:
-# The Excel file needs to be in the same folder as this script
 df = pd.read_excel("C:\\FinalProjAlg\\PulseBat Dataset.xlsx")